The Bald Man & The Journey to Kindness

 My father is an interesting man.
-Jack of all trades and master of none, he decided to take upon the political elite in Pakistan in the 80s.
+Curious and rebellious in nature, he decided to take upon the political elite in Pakistan in the 80s.
 My mom, a career nurse stood right by him.
 Standing up to a military dictator is no easy feat.
 As he geared to run for the local office in a highly politicized election, he was repeatedly attacked, politically and physically.
 That violence extended to my family, his friends and his political allies.
 He was attacked in a violent stabbing attack (and survived).
 We had no choice but to leave the country to save our lives and livelihood.
 My uncle, a prominent journalist and his family went through similar episodes.

 The leader of his political party and a good friend was shot to death in broad daylight along with six other political allies.
-His best friend, who was an elected official and a prominent political leader was also shot to death in the broad daylight.
+His best friend, who was an elected official and a prominent political leader was also shot to death.

 I enjoy the label of being an American that happens to be, all of the above.
 Nothing makes me prouder.
 My grandfather was a rebel fighting against the British occupation and the colonization of India and was wanted by them.
 As a matter of fact the only known survived portrait of my grandfather was a picture from the "Wanted" poster.

 In an essence, the idea of America is what my family has been fighting for way before I knew about the existence of America as a child.

 In my professional career, I have had many jobs.
 Some by choice.
 Some by necessity.
 Being an entrepreneur, trying new things is a big part of who I am.
 Pushing myself out of my comfort zone is also something I am consistently trying to get better at.
 In a nutshell, I have worked odd jobs in my teen years to executive level roles with multi-billion dollar companies and pretty much everything in between.
 It's been an interesting journey to say the least.
 I have had the honor and privilege to work with some of the most brilliant minds on this planet and I don't take that for granted.